-Section 38(1) of the Act stipulates that within 15 days after the later of the date the tenancy ends and the date the landlord receives the tenant's forwarding address in writing, the landlord must either repay the security deposit and/or pet damage deposit plus interest or make an application for dispute resolution claiming against the deposits.
-In the circumstances before me, I find that the Landlord failed to comply with section 38(1), as the Landlord has not repaid any portion of the security deposit or filed an Application for Dispute Resolution.
+Section 38(1) of the Act stipulates that within 15 days after the later of the date the tenancy ends and the date the landlord receives the tenant's forwarding address in writing, the landlord must either repay the security deposit and/or pet damage deposit or make an application for dispute resolution claiming against the deposits.
+In the circumstances before me, I find that the Landlord failed to comply with section 38(1), as the Landlord has not repaid the security deposit or filed an Application for Dispute Resolution.

 Section 38(6) of the Act stipulates that if a landlord does not comply with subsection 38(1), the Landlord must pay the tenant double the amount of the security deposit, pet damage deposit, or both, as applicable.
-As I have found that the Landlord did not comply with section 38(1) of the Act, I find that the Landlord must pay the Tenant double the security deposit that was paid, plus any interest due on the original amount.
+As I have found that the Landlord did not comply with section 38(1) of the Act, I find that the Landlord must pay the Tenant double the security deposit that was paid.